 In any case, we want to make sure we’ve addressed the problem of why your tooth or teeth became rotated in the first place.
 Otherwise, the problem can and will recur.
 This may mean orthodontics addressing other teeth, or we may want to do a complete TMJ evaluation to make sure your bite is healthy.

-If you would like to consult with a River Edge cosmetic dentist about rotated teeth or other cosmetic complaints, please call 201-343-4044 for an appointment at the River Edge Dental Center for General & Cosmetic Dentistry.
+If you would like to consult with a cosmetic dentist about rotated teeth or other cosmetic complaints, please call 201-343-4044 for an appointment at River Edge Dental, New Jersey’s center for general & cosmetic dentistry.